SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 quit;
 %let careerOPS = %sysevalf(&careerOBP + &careerSLG);
 ```
-*This problem might have been solved with PROC SUMMARY, or a DATA step with retained totals, or maybe with BY group and LAST logic ... but, the choice was to solve this problem with **PROC SQL** because it better replicates out thought processes: "we need Aaron's career numbers ... what are they?"*
+*This problem might have been solved with PROC SUMMARY, or a DATA step with retained totals, or maybe with BY group and LAST logic ... but, the choice was to solve this problem with **PROC SQL** because it better replicates our thought processes, i.e. "we need Aaron's career numbers ... what are they?"*

 <br>

-Grab those MACRO variables and create a dataset:
+Grab those macro variables and create a dataset:
 ``` SAS
 data AaronCareer;
     length yearID $10 teamID $10;